The real challenge with weight loss is keeping it off.

 But then how do we keep the weight off?

+- Pacing.
 One basic principle is that if you must lose large amounts of weight, then do it slowly so that the body gradually adjusts to a lower set point.
-Losing weight more deliberately and pausing between plateaus seems to help people evade the set point phenomenon and thus maintain reduced body weight,[ii] though to be clear, this finding is anecdotal and lacks experimental proof.
+Losing weight more deliberately and pausing between plateaus seems to help people evade the set point phenomenon and thus maintain reduced body weight,[ii] though to be clear, this finding is anecdotal, controversial and lacks experimental proof.

-Dietary characteristics are also important.
-I suggest a diet that is somewhat less palatable, with less sugar, salt, fat and calorie density, more fiber.
+- Dietary characteristics.
+I suggest a weight loss diet that is somewhat less palatable, with less sugar, salt, fat and calorie density, more fiber.
 The diet will be satiating but less rewarding.
-If you can stick to a diet like this for a few weeks, it will change the way your brain defends its adiposity.
+If you can stick to a diet like this for a few weeks, it will change the brain reward centers and alter how you defend adiposity.